-There are a million reasons, M.I.F.F.E.D., why it’s not ok for strangers to give candy to babies.
+There are a million reasons, M.I.F.F.E.D., why it’s not okay for strangers to give candy to babies, whether human or animal.
 But clearly, this woman missed the lesson.
-So, since you’ve already issued several requests, your best bet is to hit her with a good old-fashioned lie.
+By now, you’ve probably tried politely asking her to stop.
+You may have even escalated to a more stern request.
+So, since you’ve already tried asking nicely and not-so-nicely, your best bet may be to hit her with a good, old-fashioned lie.

-Tell her you know she means well and you appreciate the affection she has for your dog, but Sir Poops A Lot was just diagnosed with severe allergies.
+Tell her you know she means well and you appreciate the affection she has for your dog, but Sir Poops-A-Lot was just diagnosed with severe allergies.
 Any non-approved treat could result in severe stomach upset and an emergency trip to the vet.
-You could even add that the last well-intentioned treat giver ended up with a nice little pile on his shoe – yes, that’s how quickly the reaction occurs!
+You could even add that the last well-intentioned treat giver ended up with a nice little pile on his shoe!

 Oh, and unless you’re planning to run for mayor, don’t give another thought to the dog park’s Greek chorus.
-Won’t be long before one of them is sued for biting the hand that fed them… er, their dog.
+Your dog’s health is your first responsibility, not a popularity contest with the local dog moms and dads.

 Have you ever dealt with a treat-dispensing stranger?
 What did you do?
 Let us know in the comments below and leave your questions for Labby!